amidaware/trmm-docs/docs/sponsor.md

 Support is available during business hours, Monday through Friday, regardless of location.

 If any of the above plans don’t fit your needs, [contact us](https://support.amidaware.com) to discuss a custom support solution.

+### Discord Sponsors tag

+If you're a sponsor and would like a yellow name and access to the #sponsors channel and able to ask questions in #sponsors-reporting_requests please send a [ticket](https://support.amidaware.com/) with billing email address and Github username (and multiple staff usernames if desired).